mispchallenge/misp2021_baseline/task1_wws/README.md

 ## Results

-  The performance of the same trained baseline model under different three thresholds is as follows:
+  The system performance is as follows:
 ![result_readme](media/result_readme.png)